Byzantine–Norman wars: Rebellion of Antioch (1104–1140)

 During the time of the First Crusade, the Byzantines were able to utilize, to some extent, Norman mercenaries to defeat the Seljuk Turks in numerous battles.
 These Norman mercenaries were instrumental in the capture of multiple cities.
 It is speculated that, in exchange for an oath of loyalty, Alexios promised land around the city of Antioch to Bohemond in order to create a buffer vassal state and simultaneously keep Bohemond away from Italy.
 However, when Antioch fell the Normans refused to hand it over, although in time Byzantine domination was established.
-Out of fear that this signaled Byzantine intentions to reconquer southern Italy and remove his suzerainty over the Normans, Pope Innocent II declared the emperor an excommunicate, and threatened any Latin Christian who served in his army with the same consequence.
-With the death of John Comnenus the Norman Principality of Antioch rebelled once again, attacking Cyprus and invading Cilicia, which also rebelled.
+Out of fear that this signaled Byzantine intentions to reconquer Southern Italy and remove his suzerainty over the Normans, Pope Innocent II declared the emperor excommunicated, and threatened any Latin Christian who served in his army with the same consequence.
+With the death of John Comnenus the Norman Principality of Antioch rebelled once again, invading Cilicia (which would also rebel), and sacking much of Cyprus.
 The quick and energetic response of Manuel Komnenus allowed the Byzantines to extract an even more favorable modus vivendi with Antioch (in 1145 being forced to provide Byzantium with a contingent of troops and allow a Byzantine garrison in the city).
 However, the city was given guarantees of protection against Turkic attack and Nur ad-Din Zangi abstained from attacking the northern parts of the Crusader states as a result.